Smart-Wheelchair-RRC/DockerForDevelopment/README.md

 # DockerForROS2Development
-Docker images for Easy ROS2 development with the wheelchair
+Docker images for Easy ROS2 development with the wheelchair.
+- The humble image contains the base ROS2 humble build with basic dependencies.
+- The wheelchair base image takes in humble image and adds Livox and Realsense SDK's and few other basic ROS2 packages.
 ## Humble Image
 ```bash
 # Pull